-Output Indicator Annual Target Quarterly Milestones 1 st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter Signed MOU by relevant stakeholders for the establishment of the register.
-Sign MOU with SARB, FIC & FSCA regarding the establishment of the register. - - Engage with SARB, FIC & FSCA regarding the establishment of the register. - Sign MOU with relevant stakeholders.
-Signed work streams' charters. -Establish committees for different work streams (data, ICT, stakeholder management and legislative) Establish steering committee different work streams (data, ICT, stakeholder management and legislative). - - - Signed contract for the appointment of a project manager/coordinator. -Appoint a project manager/coordinator. - - Appoint a project manager/coordinator. % of new applications registered in the consumer credit market within a number of business days of receipt of signed proposed conditions and payment of registration fees.
-Register 96% of applications within 9 business days of receipt of signed proposed conditions and payment of registration fees.
-Register 96% of applications within 9 business days of receipt of signed proposed conditions and payment of registration fees.
-Register 96% of applications within 9 business days of receipt of signed proposed conditions and payment of registration fees.
-Register 96% of applications within 9 business days of receipt of signed proposed conditions and payment of registration fees.
-Register 96% of applications within 9 business days of receipt of signed proposed conditions and payment of registration fees.
+Output Indicator Annual Target Quarterly Milestones 1st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter Signed MOU by relevant stakeholders for the establishment of the register.
+Business plan with recommendations. • Sign MOU with SARB, FIC & FSCA regarding the establishment of the register. • Finalise business plan with recommendations. - Engage with SARB, FIC & FSCA regarding the establishment of the register. - Sign MOU with relevant stakeholders. - Draft business plan. - Finalise business plan with recommendations. % of new applications registered in the consumer credit market within 8 business days of receipt of signed proposed conditions and payment of registration fees.
+Register 96% of applications within 8 business days of receipt of signed proposed conditions and payment of registration fees.
+Register 96% of applications within 8 business days of receipt of signed proposed conditions and payment of registration fees.
+Register 96% of applications within 8 business days of receipt of signed proposed conditions and payment of registration fees.
+Register 96% of applications within 8 business days of receipt of signed proposed conditions and payment of registration fees.
+Register 96% of applications within 8 business days of receipt of signed proposed conditions and payment of registration fees.